 We’re proud to welcome you to our family of veterinary hospitals!
 The Tampa Bay Animal Hospital Group is locally owned, by Dr. Link Welborn and Dr. Timothy Lassett, who both continue to practice veterinary medicine in our hospitals.
 Our hospitals are locally managed by our on-site practice managers and medical directors, all of whom have chosen to dedicate their careers to veterinary medicine!

-For over 50 years, it’s been our goal to provide individualized patient care, while providing an exceptional experience for our clients.
+For nearly 60 years, it’s been our goal to provide individualized patient care, while providing an exceptional experience for our clients.
 Come visit our animal clinics today!
-Whether you’re from Westchase, Temple Terrace, Wesley Chapel, South Tampa, Lutz or even out-of-state, we’re proud to serve you!
+Whether you’re from Westchase, Temple Terrace, Wesley Chapel, South Tampa, Lutz, Cheval, or even out-of-state, we’re proud to serve you!

 Community & Events